 Statelessness Working Paper Series

-The Institute on Statelessness and Inclusion manages a Statelessness Working Paper Series.
+In 2015, the Institute on Statelessness and Inclusion launched a Statelessness Working Paper Series, to facilitate the flow of knowledge and information between actors engaged with the issue across different contexts, countries and disciplines.
 This online, open access resource offers an avenue for centralising and sharing the latest knowledge, developments, and research findings on statelessness from multiple fields (including, but not limited to law, sociology, history, economics and health), to inform a more effective response to the issue globally.
-In accordance with our mission to be an expert, partner and catalyst for action to address statelessness, we have established the Statelessness Working Paper Series to facilitate the flow of knowledge and information between actors engaged with the issue across different contexts, countries and disciplines.
-We aim to publish two editions each year, with several working papers each time - one in June and one in December.
+Starting in December 2015, we have published two editions of the Statelessness Working Paper Series each year, with several working papers each time.
+You can access all of the papers from this page (see below).

 Fourth Edition: June 2017